February 25, 2025

 “An artist’s duty is to reflect the times.”

-To build a world inside the wreckage is not delusion but devotion.
-It is remembering that not all rebellion wears a uniform.
-Some of it paints.
-Some of it weaves.
-Some of it dances.
-Some of it comes as a soul-awakening jazz solo at the piano.
-Some of it as a camera filming faces and bodies and trees.
+To build a world inside the wreckage is devotion.
+It is remembering that rebellion can be painted, danced, or sung.
+Some come in the form of a soul-awakening jazz solo at the piano.
+Some as a camera filming faces and bodies and trees.

 They want us to forget.
-That is how domination works.
-It erases, not just bodies, but visions.
-To create now, when the world is being leveled in front of us, is not indulgent.
-It is a political stance.
-It is a refusal to normalize annihilation.
-It is a declaration that we still have skin in the game.
+Isn't that the essence of how domination works.
+It erases bodies from the earth but also visions.
+To create now, when the world is being leveled in front of us, is a political stance.
+To create now is a declaration that we still have skin in the game.
 We still believe in a world that doesn’t yet exist.
-And we will keep making it—image by image, word by word—until it does.
+And we will keep making it, image by image, word by word, until it does.